 So, it’s back to sleep, I go.

 “Mr. Grey, I’ve just gotten a call from the station.
 We’ve secured the subpoena.
 I’m going to get it now and notify CSI.
-It will be up to them how quickly we can get the videos into evidence and get them processed.”
-Crab informs me.
+It’ll be up to them how quickly we can get the videos into evidence and get them processed,” Crab informs me.

 “Don’t worry about CSI.
-I’m sure they will make this a priority.
+I’m sure they’ll make this a priority.
 Thank you, Detective Crab.
-I will call you as soon as we hear anything.”
-I respond.
+I’ll call you as soon as we hear anything,” I respond.

 My blackberry rings at about 7:00.
 It’s Welch.

 “Sir, I’ve rendezvoused with Barney and we have positive identification of the suspects.
 This is Robert Harris and Edward David.”
 I’m happy and pissed at the same time.
 Happy because I know who the hell has Butterfly; pissed because I don’t know what kind of incompetent idiots I have working for me that two people that we are supposed to be watching were able to kidnap my baby.

 “Thank you, Welch.
 I need the pictures that you used to identify them.
 Upload them to the network.”

 “Already done.
 And sir, I think you should know…” he begins.